Age and gender as demographics

 Sexual orientation

-Common orientations include heterosexuality (attraction to the opposite gender), homosexuality (attraction to the same gender), and bisexuality (attraction to both genders).
-Some individuals identify as asexual, experiencing little to no sexual attraction, while others use terms like pansexual to describe attraction regardless of gender or transgender status.
+- Common orientations include heterosexuality (attraction to the opposite gender), homosexuality (attraction to the same gender), and bisexuality (attraction to both genders).
+Some people identify as asexual, experiencing little to no sexual attraction, while others use terms like pansexual to describe attraction regardless of gender or transgender status.

-Sexual orientation is shaped by a complex interplay of biological, psychological, and social factors.
+- Sexual orientation is shaped by a complex interplay of biological, psychological, and social factors.
 It is widely recognized as an intrinsic aspect of identity rather than a choice.
-Societal attitudes toward different orientations vary across cultures and historical periods, influencing levels of acceptance, legal rights, and social inclusion.
+Societal attitudes toward different orientations vary across cultures and historical periods, influencing acceptance, legal rights, and social inclusion.

 The social construction of gender

-The binary perception of gender, where individuals are categorized strictly as either male or female, is not universal and is specific to certain cultures.
-Some societies recognize gender as a fluid concept.
+- The binary view of gender - categorizing people strictly as either male or female - is not universal and is specific to certain cultures.
+Some societies understand gender as more fluid.

-The concept of gender roles refers to societal expectations regarding how men and women should present themselves and behave.
+- Gender roles are societal expectations for how men and women should present themselves and behave.
 These roles are shaped by cultural norms and standards.
-Children learn gender roles through play and by imitating behaviors they observe in their surroundings.
+Children learn gender roles through play and by imitating behaviors they observe around them.

 Gender segregation

-Gender segregation is the practice of dividing activities, services, or environments by “gender”.
-Separate male and female-labeled restrooms, having male and female divisions in sports, or designated rooms in a gym for females are all examples of segregation by gender.
-The commonly-cited reasons for these types of gender segregation include comfort, safety, or fairness in competition, though current research and public opinions actively debate these factors and examine unintended consequences such as exclusion of transgender individuals.
+- Gender segregation is the practice of dividing activities, services, or environments by “gender.”
+Examples include separate male- and female-labeled restrooms, separate divisions in sports, or designated rooms in a gym for females.
+Commonly cited reasons include comfort, safety, or fairness in competition, though research and public opinion actively debate these factors and examine unintended consequences, such as the exclusion of transgender individuals.

-Sometimes, gender segregation is a widespread practice and a part of life for religious or cultural reasons.
-For example, Orthodox Jews and more conservative Muslim individuals or communities tend to separate men and women outside the home, sitting in separate sections in places of worship, keeping distance on the street, and sometimes even offering separate seating on public transportation.
+- In some communities, gender segregation is widespread for religious or cultural reasons.
+For example, Orthodox Jews and more conservative Muslim individuals or communities may separate men and women outside the home by sitting in separate sections in places of worship, keeping distance on the street, and sometimes offering separate seating on public transportation.